 How do CYPSCs fit with Better Outcomes, Brighter Futures?

 Better Outcomes, Brighter Futures is the first overarching national policy framework spanning all children and young people aged between 0 to 24 years – one third of the national population.
 CYPSC are firmly embedded in this national policy as the local delivery mechanism to realise the national outcomes, as set out in Better Outcomes, Brighter Futures, for children and young people.

 Six commitments in Better Outcomes, Brighter Futures specifically relate to CYPSC (G2, G47, G48, G52, G62 & G68) while they implicitly underpin a number of others.

 What are the national structures for CYPSC?

-In addition to the strategic direction provided by the Policy Innovation Unit of DCYA, operational leadership at national level is provided to CYPSC by the National Co-ordinator for Children & Young People’s Services Committees, located at the Centre for Effective Services.
-There is also a Children and Young People’s Services Committees National Steering Group to ensure representation of interagency stakeholders and alignment with the implementation infrastructure for Better Outcomes, Brighter Futures.
+In addition to the strategic direction provided by the Policy Innovation Unit of DCYA, operational leadership at national level is provided to CYPSC by the National Co-ordinator for Children & Young People’s Services Committees, located at Tusla - Child and Family Agency.
+There is also a Children & Young People’s National Steering Group to ensure representation of interagency stakeholders and alignment with the implementation infrastructure for Better Outcomes, Brighter Futures.
 The Chair of the Steering Group is a member of the Children & Young People’s Policy Consortium established under Better Outcomes, Brighter Futures.